ibm-cloud-docs/vpc/vsi_is_ssh_keys_about.md

 {: #import-ssh-keys-api}
 {: api}

 To import an SSH key by using the API, use the [Create a key](/apidocs/vpc/latest#create-key).
 You can't create an SSH key by using the API.
 However, you can create an SSH key in the console and from the UI, generate the API code snippet that you need that includes the new SSH key.
-If you use the UI, make sure you save the SSH key that you create in the UI before you generate the API code snippet.
+If you use the UI, make sure you save the SSH key that you create in the console before you generate the API code snippet.

 For the `name` property, specify the name of the SSH key.
 For `public_key` property, enter in the public key information.
 For the `type` property, specify either `rsa` or `ed25519` for the SSH key type.